RNC Reject Candace Owens Trades Twitter Jabs With Cardi, Clearly Trying To Push Her Bootlicky Book

 She then added that Candace needs to be mad at Oxidized Orange Juice in Office, not her.

-The shade has since spilled over to Instagram where Candace countered that Cardi who’s in support of defunding the police is “more likely to be killed by her husband” than by authorities.
+The shade has since spilled over to Instagram where the GOP’s ventriloquist dummy countered that Cardi who’s in support of defunding the police is “more likely to be killed by her husband” than by authorities.

 View this post on Instagram